Swift and Objective-C

 Swift

 The Swift binding of Verovio can easily be install with the Swift Package Manager.
 In xcode, this can be done with adding a package dependency (e.g., through File > Add Package Dependency…) and by providing the Verovio GitHub repository.
-You might need to add an empty Bridging-Header.h
+You might need to add an empty Bridging-Header.h file to your project.

 Once this is done, Verovio is available in Swift with: